lawrencethomp/movieLensProj/README.md

 **Linear Regression:** A Linear Equation between two points of data.

-**What We Did:** Everyone likes movies, and we decided to ask the question: what determines whether or not someone would like a movie?
+**What We Did:** Everyone likes movies, and we decided to ask the question: what determines whether or not someone would like a movie? </ br> In our work, liking a movie is defined as the movie scoring above the average on MovieLens, which is about 3.08.
+And so we are looking for factors that would affect it.

 ## The Properties:
 ***